On a Latent Structure of Lepton Universality

-The mass of an electroweakly charged lepton consists of the two components of the electric and weak nature and regardless of the difference in masses, all leptons have an equal charge with his radius as well as an identical magnetic moment.
-Between these currents there appear the most diverse connections, for example, at their interactions with an electroweak field of spinless nuclei.
-We derive the united equations which relate the mass and its structural parts to charge, charge radius and magnetic moment of each lepton as a consequence of the ideas of flavor symmetry laws.
-Thereby, they require the verification of lepton universality from the point of view of a constancy of the size implied from the multiplication of a weak mass of lepton by its electric mass.
+The mass of an electroweakly charged lepton consists of the two components of electric and weak nature, and regardless of the difference in masses, all leptons have an equal charge, the same charge radius as well as an identical magnetic moment.
+Between these currents there appear the most diverse connections, for example, in their interactions with an electroweak field of spinless nuclei.
+We derive the united equations which relate the structural parts of mass to charge, charge radius and magnetic moment of each lepton as a consequence of the ideas of flavor symmetry laws.
+Therefore, these ideas require the verification of the lepton universality from the point of view of a constancy of the size implied from the multiplication of a weak mass of lepton by its electric mass.
 Such a principle gives the possibility to define the lepton weak masses.
-If this picture is not changed, leptons universally interact not only with photon or weak neutral boson but also with any of gauge fields.
+If this picture does not change, leptons universally interact not only with the photon or the weak boson but also with any of the corresponding types of gauge fields.

-It is indisputable that naturally united regularities of the nature of elementary particles establish a flavor independent symmetry between the interactions of all leptons with each of gauge bosons.
-However, over fifty years ago when the hypothesis of lepton universality \cite{1,2} was for the first time formulated and now when a large number of works \cite{3,4} is dedicated to its different aspects \cite{5,6}, the question as to what is the unified theoretical description of this highly astounding symmetry of the micro-world steel has no unequivocal answer.
-An exact violation of lepton universality \cite{7} is not observed experimentally \cite{8} and remains the impression that nature itself testifies in favor of such a symmetrical structure.
-Therefore, to elucidate a truly character of the identical interactions of leptons, it is desirable not only to use the difference in their masses as a stimulus to deciding the problem at the new level but also to raise the question as to whether there exists any mass type dependence of lepton universality, and if so what the expected connection says about the mechanism of the discussed universal phenomena.
+It is indisputable that naturally united regularities of the nature of elementary particles establish a flavor independent symmetry between the interactions of all types of leptons with each of the corresponding types of gauge bosons.
+However, over fifty years ago, when the hypothesis of lepton universality [1-4] was formulated for the first time and now, when a large number of works \cite{5,6} is dedicated to its different aspects \cite{7,8}, the question as to what is the unified theoretical description of this highly astounding symmetry of the micro-world steel has no unequivocal answer.
+An exact violation of the lepton universality \cite{9} is not observed experimentally \cite{10} and the impression that nature itself testifies in favor of such a symmetrical structure remains.
+Therefore, to elucidate the true character of the identical interactions of leptons, it is desirable not only to use the difference in their masses as a stimulus to deciding the problem at the new level but also to raise the question as to whether there exists any mass type dependence of lepton universality and, if so, what the expected connection says about the mechanism of the discussed universal phenomena.